agreatfool/openai-speech-chat/README.md

   en: Samantha
   ja: Kyoko
 translate2: japanese # the translation target language, in translation mode, no matter what you input, it would be sent to chatgpt to be translated into this lanuage
+logPrompt: false # whether need to log the prompt sent to OpenAI, for debuging purpose
 ```

 ## Install & Usage